martinber/noaa-apt/docs/alternatives.md

 layout: main
 ---

-If [noaa-apt](./index.html) is not useful to you, these are the alternatives I found, as of August 2018:
+If [noaa-apt](./index.html) is not useful to you, these are some alternatives I
+found:

 - [WXtoImg], by far the most popular, lots of features but the site looks dead forever.

 - [WXtoImg Restored], unofficial mirror with installers recovered by users.

+- [aptdec], looks like it has real time decoding and false color.

 - [xwxapt], receives and decodes live, something like [WXtoImg].
 I should try it sometime.

+- [SatNOGS], it is a big project that also happens to include a APT decoder.

 - [atp-dec/apt-dec], works really good.
 Keep in mind that the [1.7 release] looks newer than the [repo's master branch].
 I tried several times to compile